drak3hft7/VPS-Bug-Bounty-Tools/README.md

 - 20 April 2022: Inserted into the script the naabu tool.
 - 15 November 2022: Inserted into the script the katana tool.
 - 26 November 2022: Inserted into the script the Gxss and Dalfox tools
+- 19 January 2023: Inserted into the script the socialhunter tool.